treemcgee42/ekki_vulkan/vulkan-backend/DESIGN.md

 ## Render pass design

+There are currently two render passes— one for the actual scene graphics, and one for the GUI.

 ### Attachments

 Besides drawing an image to the screen, we want to have order-independent display of objects on the screen with regards to which is on top.
 Therefore, we need